aur0rae/RoWM/README.md

 ## Patches
 This version of dwm currently is patched with the following:
+-# Note: patches cannot be directly applied to new DWM versions due to conflicts, and the backlight and amixer patches have been tweaked to work correctly
+- **amixer-integration** - allows for control over the system audio using media keys.
 - **autostart** - runs the `autostart.sh` script located under dwm's folder.
-This will set the wallpaper and launch the compositor and polkit at startup.
+This sets the wallpaper and launches picom at startup.
+- **backlight** - allows for convenient control over screen brightness.
-- **cursorwarp** - "warps" the cursor to the center of the window upon spawning or switching windows, etc.
+- **cursorwarp** - "warps" the cursor to the center of the window upon spawning or switching focus.
 - **fullgaps** - adds gaps around windows to make them float.
-- **fullscreen** - allows hiding of the bar in the "Monocle" layout.
+- **reload** - allows hotreloading of DWM while running to streamline patching and configuring.
 - **status2d-barpadding-systray** - a system tray and status bar that makes the top bar float.
 - **viewontag** - shifts the current desktop when moving windows to different workspaces.